2019 Baywide champs: Te Puna has many reasons to celebrate after Baywide finals

 The 2019 Farmlands Co-operative Baywide Men's premier final between Te Puna and Tauranga Sports was a match that could have gone to either team right up until the 60-minute mark.

-However, it was birthday boy Rewita Biddle, who turned 21 on Saturday, that turned the game around just minutes later.
+However, it was birthday boy Rewita Biddle, who turned 21 on Saturday, who turned the game around just minutes later.
 Although he had come close to scoring in the first 20 minutes of the game, twice, it wasn't until 64 minutes deep that his speed and footwork had the chance to shine, scoring his first of two tries of the game.
 His second was followed just a few minutes later and would be the final points of the game.

 Te Puna's 23-10 win of that premiership match was their third title of the season, becoming triple 2019 Bay of Plenty champions in the Senior Reserves, Development and Premier divisions in their 100 years as a club.

-Despite the score, the match was not as one-sided as it may seem with moments of uncertainty for most of the game.
+Despite the score, the match was not as one-sided as it may seem, with moments of uncertainty for most of the game.

-Tauranga Sports were first to put points on the board with a try and conversion within the first 10 minutes - but that would be the visitor's only try of the match.
+Tauranga Sports were first to put points on the board with a try and conversion within the first 10 minutes - but that would be the visitors' only try of the match.

-There were clear hopes for Rewita Biddle when he took possession in those first few minutes of the game, getting through three defenders in one run, showing his speed and using his impressive footwork but was unable to convert his skills to points in both attempts.
+There were clear hopes for Rewita Biddle when he took possession in those first few minutes, getting through three defenders in one run, showing his speed and using his impressive footwork.
+But he was unable to convert his skills to points in both attempts.

 Jordy Stone scored first for Te Puna, coming from the back of the scrum and straight to the try line.
 The first failed conversion would set the tone for their conversions for the rest of the game.
 Adding an extra three points and another try from Hunter Mokomoko, Te Puna took the lead with just minutes left before the end of the first half.

-Going into the second half, Te Puna was leading 13-7, but it was still anyone's game, and when Tauranga Sports were awarded a penalty seven minutes in, narrowing their deficit to three points, the game became even more unpredictable.
+Going into the second half, Te Puna were leading 13-7, but it was still anyone's game, and when Tauranga Sports were awarded a penalty seven minutes in, narrowing their deficit to three points, the game became even more unpredictable.

 Fast forward to 60 minutes and Biddle turned the game around, scoring another try for Te Puna, which he backed up with a second try less than five minutes later.